rhodes351/starter-hugo-academic/content/_index.md

      image:
        filename: image2.jpg
      text: |-
-       My research asks how power and social policy shapes economic inequality.
-One strand of research focuses on labor market inequality and the returns to worker power.
+       My research asks how power and policy shapes economic inequality.
+One strand of research focuses on labor markets and the returns to worker power.
 Another
-       strand examines the institutional and relational sources of inequalities in credit, wealth, and debt.
+       strand examines the institutional and relational sources of inequalities in credit markets.
 My published work has appeared in Social Forces, Social Problems, and Nature Human Behaviour, among other outlets.

   - block: collection